-Our only lease as of September 30, 2023 and December 31, 2022 was an operating lease for approximately 180,000 square feet of corporate office space, administrative areas and laboratories at 850 and 852 Winter Street in Waltham, Massachusetts, which includes 34,000 square feet of laboratory space (as amended, the "Winter Street Lease").
+Our only lease as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023 was the Winter Street Lease, an operating lease for approximately 180,000 square feet of corporate office space, administrative areas and laboratories at 850 and 852 Winter Street in Waltham, Massachusetts, which includes 34,000 square feet of laboratory space (as amended, the "Winter Street Lease").
 Under the terms of the Winter Street Lease, we also have the ability to sub-lease our corporate office and laboratory space.
-The original lease commenced in 2010 and was extended, at Alkermes' option, for approximately five years in 2020.
+The original lease commenced in 2010 and was extended, at Alkermes' the Former Parent's option, for approximately five years in 2020.
 The extension term commenced in March 2021 for approximately 163,000 square feet of space and in September 2021 for the remaining approximately 17,000 square feet of space.
 The Winter Street Lease expires in 2026 and includes a tenant option to extend the term of the Winter Street Lease for an additional five-year period, which we are not reasonably certain to exercise.

-The Winter Street Lease was assigned to us in connection with the Separation and will be used solely for our operations.
-The Parent has been primarily obligated to the landlord for the Winter Street Lease, and, following the Separation, the Parent is jointly and severally liable with us for, and will continue to guarantee, all obligations under the Winter Street Lease.
-Furthermore, the Parent is the applicant with respect to the letter of credit security deposit that secures the obligations of the tenant under the Winter Street Lease.
-The Parent maintained a \$1.9 million collateralized letter of credit related to such security deposit as of September 30, 2023.
-As we did not have legal ownership over any bank accounts as of September 30, 2023, there were no cash or cash equivalents balances specifically attributable to us for the historical periods presented and, accordingly, no amount is reflected in the unaudited condensed combined financial statements related to the letter of credit.
+The Winter Street Lease was assigned to us in connection with the Separation and will be is used solely for our operations.
+The Former Parent has been primarily obligated to the landlord for the Winter Street Lease, and, following the Separation, the Former Parent is jointly and severally liable with us for, and will continue continues to guarantee, all obligations under the Winter Street Lease.
+Furthermore, prior to the Separation, the Former Parent is was the applicant with respect to the a letter of credit security deposit that secures secured the obligations of the tenant under the Winter Street Lease.
+The Former Parent maintained a \$1.9 million collateralized letter of credit (the "Former Parent Letter of Credit") related to such security deposit as of September 30, 2023 December 31, 2023.
+As we did not have legal ownership over any bank accounts as of September 30, 2023, prior to the Separation, there were no cash or cash equivalents balances specifically attributable to us for the historical periods presented prior to the Separation and, accordingly, no amount is reflected in the unaudited condensed combined consolidated financial statements for the periods prior to the Separation related to the Former Parent Letter of Credit.
+On January 3, 2024, we entered into a \$1.7 million collateralized letter of credit. credit that secures the obligations under the Winter Street Lease to replace the letter of credit maintained by the Former Parent.

-As of September 30, 2023, the remaining contractual operating lease liability associated with the Winter Street Lease was \$16.5 million.
-For additional information on our operating lease, see Note 5, Leases, in the notes the unaudited condensed combined financial statements.
+As of September 30, 2023 March 31, 2024, the remaining contractual operating lease liability associated with the Winter Street Lease was \$16.5 million \$13.5 million.
+For additional information on our operating lease, see Note 5, Leases, in the notes to the unaudited condensed combined consolidated financial statements. statements included elsewhere in this Quarterly Report.